Flow Matching for Tabular Data Synthesis: Designing Flow Matching for Tabular Data Synthesis

 \paragraph{Numerical Variables.} Following Theorem~3 of \citet{eijkelboom2024variationalflowmatchinggraph}, we assume a mean-field variational posterior $q_t^\theta(x_{\text{num},1} \mid x_t)$ with Gaussian structure parameterised by mean $\theta_t(x_t)$ and variance $0.5A_t(x_t)^{-2}$.
 The VFM loss for numerical variables is

-However, we found that using $0.5A_t(x_t)^{-2}$ as variance yielded lower performance in our experiment.
+However, we found that using $0.5A_t(x_t)^{-2}$ as variance yielded a lower performance in our experiment.
 To mitigate this, we implemented a relaxed variance of $0.5A_t(x_t)^{-1}$.
-This adjustment slightly inflates the variance, therefore acting as a mild regulariser.
-The empirical results can be seen in appendix~\ref{app:varres}.
+This adjustment slightly inflates the variance, therefore acting as an empirical stabilisation tweak.
+The empirical results can be seen in Appendix~\ref{app:varres}.

 \paragraph{Categorical Variables.} For categorical features, TabbyFlow models the variational posterior as a product of categorical distributions.
-Let $\theta_t^{dk}(x_t)$ denote the predicted probability of category $k$ in the $d$-th feature, obtained via softmax in the network output layer.
-The loss minimises cross-entropy with the one-hot targets $x_{\text{cat},1}^d$:
+Let $\theta_t^{dk}(x_t)$ denote the predicted probability of category $k$ in the $d$-th feature, obtained via softmax in the output layer.
+The loss minimises the cross-entropy with the one-hot targets $x_{\text{cat},1}^d$:

 \paragraph{Unified Objective.} Combining both loss terms yields the overall TabbyFlow objective: